mwdev22/svc-init/grpc/README.md

 - `google.golang.org/protobuf` — protobuf runtime
 - `github.com/mwdev22/grpclib` — internal helper library used by the template to create and configure servers
 - `github.com/mwdev22/gocfg` — configuration helper (used in examples)

-# Note

-Personally im a big fan of flat layouts, and use standard only when the project is expected to grow significantly.